-Use the Blog tab to read about any new updates, Nordic program wide info, see photos of practices and keep up with what your kids are doing.
-You will also receive weekly updates through Campminder.
-Please visit this site regularly so you don't miss out on info!
+You can also follow us on social media @team_avsc AND @avscnordic for Nordic specific content.
+You will also receive weekly updates through Campminder from your coaches.
+Please be sure to read the weekly emails thoroughly so not to miss important training information. visit this site regularly so you don't miss out on info!
 The Equipment tab can be very useful for new families to AVSC.
 Here you will find info regarding our gear requirements, seasonal rentals, uniforms and our big ski swap and gear fitting night in September.
 On the Calendar tab, you can download a version of our current race calendar and view other program schedules or subscribe to the Nordic Google Calendar that relates to your child.
 Everything Nordic is listed here.
 If you print a calendar for your refrigerator, remember to check back often with the blog as things can change and we will do our best to keep this updated.
 The About tab contains the Parent Handbook (this document).
 It is also used for parent meeting content and race waivers that need a parent signature.
-There may be additional handouts stuck here from time to time, but you will usually be alerted to look here when needed.
+There may be additional handouts stuck here sometimes, but you will usually be alerted to look here when needed.
 WHO TRAVELS?

 BILL KOCH

-We will have to select local Aspen Cup series options for fun low-key race opportunities without needing to leave the valley.
+We will select local Aspen Cup series options for fun low-key race opportunities without needing to leave the valley.
 We do not offer club-supported travel outside of the valley for this age group.

+Pre Devo

+We will select local Aspen Cup series options for fun low-key race opportunities without needing to leave the valley.
+We do not offer club-supported travel outside of the valley for this age group.

 DEVO TEAM

 Racing is completely optional for Devo Team Athletes.
 At this age, let your children decide if they want to race!
-This year there will be two Devo specific overnight weekends of racing: one in Soldier Hollow, UT and one in Winter Park (see schedule for more information.)
-In addition, we will utilize our RMN JNQ races, a day trip option to Steamboat and select local Aspen Cup series for fun low-key race opportunities without needing to leave the valley.
+This year there will be three Devo specific overnight weekends of racing: one in Soldier Hollow, UT one to a RMN JNQ TBD (see schedule for more information,) and one to the Mike Eliott Ski Festival (U14 Championships) In addition, we will utilize, a day trip option to Vail and select local Aspen Cup series for fun low-key race opportunities without needing to leave the valley.

-COMP TEAM
+U 16 RACE TEAM

-Comp Team Program athletes are expected to participate in ALL the RMN Junior National Qualifier races unless they have a pre-arranged excuse, illness, or injury.
+U16 Race Team athletes are expected to participate in ALL the RMN Junior National Qualifier races unless they have a pre-arranged excuse, illness, or injury.
 There are usually several overnight trips for this group.
+This group will also be invited to the Thanksgiving Training camp, and domestic summer camps.

+U 20 RACE TEAM

+U20 Race Team athletes are expected to participate in ALL the RMN Junior National Qualifier races unless they have a pre-arranged excuse, illness, or injury.
+There will also be the option to race at some SuperTour's, US Nationals, and Spring Series.
+There are usually several overnight trips for this group.
+This group will be invited to all team training camps including but not limited to Thanksgiving Camp, potential spring or summer on-snow camp, and any summer or fall dryland camps.

 SIGNING UP FOR A RACE & PLANNING YOUR WINTER

 Steps to Sign Up for a Race: